Ships of the Royal Navy

-Ships of the Royal Navy is a naval history reference work by J. J. Colledge (1908–1997); it provides brief entries on all recorded ships in commission in the Royal Navy from the 15th century, giving location of constructions, date of launch, tonnage, specification and fate.
+Ships of the Royal Navy is a naval history reference work by J. J. Colledge (1908–1997); it provides brief alphabetical dictionary-like entries on all recorded ships in commission in the Royal Navy from the 14th century, giving location of construction, date of launch, tonnage, specification and fate.
+The 2020 edition had over 15,000 entries going back to 1300.

-It was published in two volumes by Greenhill Books.
-Volume 1, first published in 1969, covers major ships; Volume 2, first published in 1970, covers Navy-built trawlers, drifters, tugs and requisitioned ships including Armed Merchant Cruisers.
+It was originally published in two volumes by Greenhill Books.
+Volume 1 (1969) covers major ships; Volume 2 (1970) covers Navy-built trawlers, drifters, tugs and requisitioned ships including Armed Merchant Cruisers.

-The book is the standard single-volume reference work on ships of the Royal Navy, and Colledge's conventions and spellings of names are used by museums, libraries and archives.
+The book is a standard one-or-two volume reference work on ships of the Royal Navy.
+Colledge's conventions and spellings of names are used by museums, libraries and archives.
 For more data on ships of the pre-1863 Royal Navy, see British Warships in the Age of Sail.

-A revised third version of the Volume 1 work was published in 2003 which added the ships of the late 20th century.
-The revision was conducted by Ben Warlow.
-A fourth edition was published in 2006, reinstating some of the smaller vessels that the third edition had omitted.
-A further revised fourth edition was published in 2010 to include requisitioned ships, e.g. Armed merchant cruisers, Merchant aircraft carriers, as well as small craft, e.g. landing craft and Admiralty-built trawlers.
+After the original books fell out of print, Colledge published in 1987 a revised Volume 1, adding the ships of the late 20th century.
+A similar revision of Volume 2 followed in 1989.
+Colledge made no more revision, dying in 1997.
+Ben Warlow, a retired naval officer associated with the Naval Historical Branch, took over the task of publishing a second revision of Volume 1 in 2003, reinstating some of the smaller vessels that the first revision had omitted; no second revision of Volume 2 was done at the time.
+A third revision of Volume 1 was published in 2006, also by Warlow.
+In 2010, Warlow followed with an expanded fourth revision, this time incorporating both Volume 1 and 2 containing the smaller and exotic vessels, such as requisitioned ships, e.g. Armed merchant cruisers, Merchant aircraft carriers, as well as small craft, e.g. landing craft and Admiralty-built trawlers.
+A fifth revision was completed in 2020, again including both volumes, by Warlow along with Steve Bush.
+It incorporates, for the first time, the ships of the Royal Fleet Auxiliary, a branch separate from the Royal Navy.